 Get Insurance Quotes Before You Close

 There are many factors that can affect the cost of your home insurance policy.
-Many of these influencing factors are directly related to the home you’re buying and its location.
+Many of these influencing factors are directly related to the characteristics of the home you’re buying and its location.
 For example, a home with a reported history of home insurance claims for theft, vandalism, or flooding will have a higher premium.
 The age of the home and its major components can also factor into the cost of your coverage.
+The cost of your insurance policy depends on both the replacement cost of the home and the risk of a property incurring a claim.

 With all this in mind, it’s a good idea to get insurance quotes for your new home long before you close so there aren’t any surprises.